dev-drozd/FXMultiProfiles/README.md

 1. Double-click the `FXMultiProfiles.bat` file.
 2. The menu will display available profiles or prompt you to create a new one.
 3. Select an existing profile or create a new one — the script validates the name (only Latin letters and digits, no spaces).
-4. Optionally, specify a custom port for the server or use the default port.
+4. Before the server starts, you will be prompted to specify a custom port for the server or choose to use the default port.
 5. The script will launch `FXServer.exe` with the selected profile and port.

 ---